SupahXYT/scripts/README.md

-# Definitly using this for legitmate reasons and downloading linux ISOs
+# Definetly using this for legitmate reasons and downloading linux ISOs
 These are some scripts I utilize on my VPS and want to sync across all my devices.
 I also took this as an oppurtunity to learn git and vim.
 I guess I could have a description for each of them here.
 I'll add some sort of configuration and integrate it into a larger program later but right now this is all I need.

 ## check-torrents